Omarorima/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a shell script that creates a file
+task 7. create a file